frederiksemmel/linicrypt_typst/main.typ

 == 2024-11-10
 Working on understanding the security side better.
-The proof of the unsolvability theorem is limited to a specific random oracle model.
+The proof of the Unsolvability theorem is limited to a specific random oracle model.
-Also, I am still unsure how to completely formalize the argument with focusing on a specific timing funciton $T$.
+Also, I am still unsure how to completely formalize the argument with focusing on a specific timing function $T$.

 The problems I see:
 - Security proof is not completely formal yet I think.
-  We use this assumption of kowing the timing function $T$ beforehand and union bounding over all possible $T$.
+  We use this assumption of knowing the timing function $T$ beforehand and union bounding over all possible $T$.
   Then we construct $T'$ from that for the collapsed problem $fs CC$ and work with that.
   All this is a bit shady.
 - It would be very cool to do a reduction to a weaker model than the ROM